softsuiteng/wjbmr/content/articles/transurethral-resection-of-the-prostate-a-preliminary-experience-in-six-patients-under-spinal-anesthesia-at-the-university-of-uyo-teaching-hospital-a-case-series/index.md

 ---
-title: "Transurethral Resection of the Prostate a Preliminary Experience in Six Patients Under Spinal Anesthesia at the University of Uyo Teaching Hospital a Case Series"
+title: "Transurethral Resection of the Prostate a Preliminary Experience in Six Patients Under Spinal Anesthesia at the University of Uyo Teaching Hospital: A Case Series"
 date: 2016-09-15T10:00:00+01:00
 draft: false